-- 1.3.1 It is the intention of this policy to provide a guidance to ensure that all appropriate steps are taken to comply with the duty to manage pest activity within the organisation and to comply with pest control related legislation, approved codes of practice, guidance and relevant standards. - 1.3.2 The Policy's specific objectives are: - i.
-Reduce the risk of pests that can carry infectious organisms that may transfer from insects and animals to humans and therefore cause a risk to service users, staff or visitors. - ii.
-To set out Pest Control Policy and procedures that all Trust staff are required to comply with. - iii.
-To set out pest control Policy and procedures that all Service Providers to the Trust (and any sub-contractors of these Services Providers) are required to comply with.
+- 1.3.1.
+It is the intention of this policy to provide guidance to ensure that all appropriate steps are taken to comply with the duty to manage pest activity within the organisation and to comply with pest control related legislation, approved codes of practice, guidance and relevant standards. - 1.3.2.
+The Policy's specific objectives are: - I. Reduce the risk of pests that can carry infectious organisms that may transfer from insects and animals to humans and therefore cause a risk to service users, staff or visitors.

-- iv.
-There is a contract for pest control in place, which incorporates regular and proactive monitoring of Trust premises in addition to timely and safe treatment and eradication. - v.
-To establish pest control standards that are required to be incorporated into all new capital and other developments for the Trust's services.
-Ensuring that any refurbishment works do not damage any pest-proofing measures in place (such as pigeon netting) and incorporate any new standards of best practice. - vi.
-To provide a framework and requirements for the auditing of the compliance with this Policy and its Procedures. - vii.
-To set out the roles and responsibilities of Trust staff and its Service Providers and subcontractors and any associated training required. - viii.
-To set out provisions for review of this Policy and its Procedures. - 1.3.3 'The Trust positively supports individuals with learning disabilities and ensures that no-one is prevented from accessing the full range of mental health services available.
+- II.
+To set out Pest Control Policy and procedures that all Trust staff are required to comply with. - III.
+To set out pest control Policy and procedures that all Service Providers to the Trust (and any sub-contractors of these Services Providers) are required to comply with. - IV.
+There is a contract for pest control in place, which incorporates regular and proactive monitoring of Trust premises in addition to timely and safe treatment and eradication. - V. To establish pest control standards that are required to be incorporated into all new capital and other developments for the Trust's services.
+Ensuring that any refurbishment works do not damage any pest-proofing measures in place (such as pigeon netting) and incorporate any new standards of best practice. - VI.
+To provide a framework and requirements for the auditing of the compliance with this Policy and its Procedures. - VII.
+To set out the roles and responsibilities of Trust staff and its Service Providers and sub-contractors and any associated training required. - VIII.
+To set out provisions for review of this Policy and its Procedures - 1.3.3.
+'The Trust positively supports individuals with learning disabilities and ensures that no-one is prevented from accessing the full range of mental health services available.
 Staff will work collaboratively with colleagues from learning disabilities services and other organisations, in order to ensure that service users and carers have a positive episode of care whilst in our services.
 Information is shared appropriately in order to support this.'

-2 POLICY
+2. POLICY

-- 2.1 Staff must have received appropriate instruction and training and be familiar with the operational requirements of this Policy, including the requirements of the "Procedures" section relevant to their area of responsibility.

-- 2.2 Details of individual delegated responsibilities are highlighted in section 4 of the Policy, and include responsibilities for the following Trust staff:

-- Chief Executive

-- Executive Director of Nursing

-- Infection Prevention Team

-- > SSL Board

-- > SSL Head of Facilities Management

-- Senior Facilities Managers

-- > All staff

-- 2.3 Advice regarding implementation, operational requirements, record keeping etc. will be provided by Estates and Facilities Management.

-- 2.4 This Policy must be utilised in conjunction with the Trust Cleaning Policy and Trust Food Safety Policy.

-2.5 The Trust and its contractors will ensure that risk assessments are undertaken and in place for pest control tasks and substances used.
-The Estates and Facilities Management Team is responsible for ensuring that a fully qualified and competent pest control contractor is employed.
+- 2.1.
+Staff must have received appropriate instruction and training and be familiar with the operational requirements of this Policy, including the requirements of the "Procedures" section relevant to their area of responsibility. - 2.2.
+Details of individual delegated responsibilities are highlighted in section 4 of the Policy. - 2.3.
+Advice regarding implementation, operational requirements, record keeping etc. will be provided by Estates and Facilities Management. - 2.4.
+This Policy must be utilised in conjunction with the Trust Cleaning Policy and Trust Food Safety Policy. - 2.5.
+The Trust and its contractors will ensure that risk assessments are undertaken and in place for pest control tasks and substances used.
+The Estates and Facilities Management Team are responsible for ensuring that a fully qualified and competent pest control contractor is employed.

-The Trust and its contractor must satisfy itself that the Pest Control Contractor uses all appropriate personal protective equipment when handling chemicals or pests, these will include, gloves, face mask, eye protection and any other equipment necessary.
+- 2.6.
+The Trust and its contractor must satisfy itself that the Pest Control Contractor uses all appropriate personal protective equipment when handling chemicals or pests, these will include, gloves, face mask, eye protection and any other equipment necessary. - 2.7.
 All risk assessments, method statements, certification provided by the contractor will be recorded and reviewed as per contract requirements.
-Where mechanical equipment is required, such as mobile elevated work platform, or working in height or in confined spaces, the Estates Management team will be responsible for issuing a permit to work and access.
+Where mechanical equipment is required, such as a mobile elevated work platform, or working in height or in confined spaces, the Estates Management team will be responsible for issuing a permit to work and access.

-3 PROCEDURE
+3. PROCEDURE

-3.1 Pest Control Contract
+3.1.
+Pest Control Contract